Monday, May 07, 2018

-Unwilling to permanently leave their Ohio farm, my grandfather shuttered the house and invented a temporary solution.
-He tore out the seats of an old school bus, tossed in some mattresses, a card table, and his family, and drove them to Oak Creek Canyon near Sedona, Arizona.
+Unwilling to permanently leave their Ohio farm, he invented a temporary solution.
+He shuttered the house, tore out the seats of an old school bus, tossed in some mattresses and his family, and drove them to Oak Creek Canyon near Sedona, Arizona.
 Parked on an isolated patch of public land, this was their home for a year.

 They returned to the farm the following year and discretely parked the old school bus behind the chicken coop.
 My mom and her sister used it as a clubhouse until the thistles and spiders – and the lure of cute boys and high school dances – took over.
-Eventually, one of those cute boys married my mom, and they built a house on the next lot over from the farm.
+Eventually, one of those cute boys married my mom, and they built a house right there on the farm.
 By the time I discovered the old bus in the 70s, thick vines had cloaked it, and it hummed with unseen bees nests.
 My brother and I were forbidden from trying to board, so we could only pine through the dusty windows and wonder what relics lay buried inside.

 6 days ago